There is nothing more frustrating than having your programs crash or slow down. Isn’t it?

 You can also use CMD to reset paging size and you just need to type a few commands to perform this task.

-Type “CMD” in the windows search bar and run command prompt as an administrator from the list of results:
+• Type “CMD” in the Windows search bar and run the command prompt as an administrator from the list of results:

 wmic pagefile list /format:list

-After that, type the following command and press Enter.
-This command will switch from automatically managing to custom manage.
+• After that, type the following command and press Enter.
+This command will switch from automatically manage paging file size to custom management.

 wmic computersystem where name="%computername%" set AutomaticManagedPagefile=false